Ariel5/ligra/README.md

-Note: This is my implementation of [Graph Encoder Embedding](https://arxiv.org/abs/2109.13098) in the Ligra framework.
+Implementation of [Graph Encoder Embedding](https://arxiv.org/abs/2109.13098) in the Ligra framework.
 ======================

 This speeds up the original implementation by 10-100x, making Graph Encoder Embedding a very useful tool for learning on Graphs.
 It also offers the versatility of weighted, directed, and Graph Laplacian embedding.